phetsims/calculus-grapher/doc/implementation-notes.md

 GraphType - Types for identifying the types of graphs available, and sets of those graphs.
 GraphSet - GraphSet is an ordered set of GraphType

 CurveManipulationMode - Enumeration of the possible 'modes' of manipulating OriginalCurve, such as Parabola, Triangle, etc.
 CurveManipulationProperties - Track the Curve Width and the Curve Mode CurvePoint - A point tracking the x, y and pointType of a curve.
 CurvePoint are never disposed but merely mutated.
 Curve - A collection of CurvePoints.
 Intended to be sub-classed

 - TransformedCurve - A Curve that can be manipulated by user transformation.
 Extends Curve.
 - IntegralCurve - The integral of a Curve.
 Extends Curve.
 - DerivativeCurve - The first derivative of a Curve.
 Extends Curve.
 - SecondDerivativeCurve - The second derivative of a Curve.
 Extends Curve.

 AncillaryTool - A model base class associated with an x value on the graph.
 Intended to be sub-classed

 - AreaUnderCurveScrubber - Model for the scrubber 'AreaUnderCurve'.
 Extends AncillaryTool.
 - TangentScrubber - Model for the scrubber 'Tangent'- Extends AncillaryTool.
 - ReferenceLine - Model for a vertical Line.
 Extends AncillaryTool
 - LabeledAncillaryTool - A model base class for a labelled ancillary tool.
 Extends AncillaryTool -LabeledLine - A model for a labeled vertical line.
 Extends LabeledAncillaryTool -LabeledPoint - A model for a labeled point.
 Extends LabeledAncillaryTool

 CalculusGrapherPreferences - Sim-specific preferences, accessed via the Preferences dialog.

 ### Curve Hierarchy

 `Curve` is the base-class for a single 'curve' that appears in the 'Calculus Grapher' simulation.
-It provides functionality that is common to all types of curves, which are 'integral', 'original', 'derivative' and 'secondDerivative' curves, and is intended to be sub-classed for type-specific features.
+It provides functionality that is common to all types of curves, which are 'integral', 'original', 'derivative' and ' secondDerivative' curves, and is intended to be sub-classed for type-specific features.

 Curves are modeled by segmenting the curve into a large number of evenly spaced CurvePoints and map out the y-values of the shape and curvature of the `Curve`.
 Adjacent CurvePoints are considered to be close